Preliminary Examination• Preliminary Exam Timeline

 A student who passes the preliminary exam will change status from Ph.D.
 I to Ph.D.
 II.
 The department requires a memo from the student's adviser to be notified of this change.

 Notification of Exam

-The student is responsible for arranging a time and place for the oral portion of the preliminary exam after consultation with his/her graduate committee.
+The student is responsible for arranging a time and place for the oral portion of the preliminary exam after consulting his/her graduate committee.

 The student is expected to make every effort to comply with departmental timelines for admission and for passing the preliminary examination.
 However, in some cases, there may be extenuating circumstances that require modification of these timelines or the exam format itself.
 In such cases, the student and adviser may petition, in writing, to the graduate committee, outlining the reasons for the request and the proposed modified timetable and/or exam format.
 The department head will approve or deny the request.

 Violation of departmental requirements and timetables will be considered grounds for dismissal from the program.